The knives are out on Netflix’s newest reality TV hit, Culinary Class Wars.

 Whether you choose culinary school or an apprenticeship, both paths can lead to success.
 After all, some of the world’s most popular Michelin-star chefs didn’t attend culinary school.

-Thomas Keller, the first American chef to earn two three-star Michelin ratings, learned by working under esteemed chefs in the US and success.
+Thomas Keller, the first American chef to earn two three-star Michelin ratings, learned by working under esteemed chefs in the US and achieved success.

 While these chefs prove that formal schooling isn’t a must for culinary success, many employers still value the skills and discipline that come with a structured education — or, in the case of Chef Ahn, a stint in the US Army.

 Ahn Sung Jae’s family moved to America when he was 13 years of age, where he used to help out at his parents’ Chinese fast-food restaurant.
+Although he didn’t initially enjoy his time there, that experience became the seed of his strong work ethic.

-But two weeks before school was due to start, he saw a bunch of people in white uniforms walking down the street while he was driving — they were students of the Le Cordon Bleu College of Culinary Arts Los Angeles.
+But two weeks before school was due to start, he saw a bunch of people in white uniforms walking down the street while he was driving — they were students of the Le Cordon Bleu College of Culinary Arts, Los Angeles.

 That day itself, he went in to speak to a counsellor.
 Believe it or not, the rest was history.

 Ahn would go on to graduate from Le Cordon Bleu.
-He dove into the luxury dining scene throughout California, working his way up the ranks.

 But did the other chefs on Culinary Class Wars take the same journey?

-The education of 8 Culinary Class Wars chefs you probably didn’t know
+SEASON 1: The education of 8 Culinary Class Wars chefs you probably didn’t know

-Edward Lee
+Edward Lee (Runner Up)

 Chef Edward Lee’s journey is a testament to following one’s passions.
 Growing up in Brooklyn as a Korean-American, his heart was split between two worlds: food and literature.